 While other hero ingredients like retinol (which is usually used to help preserve vitality and youthfulness in the skin) can lead to redness, peeling, and irritation, incorporating polypeptides in your skincare routine may share some of the same preservation-inclined benefits, sans the side effects.

 "Loss of collagen, which is like an internal skin scaffold, leads to sagging, aged skin.
 For peptides that inhibit nerve signals, the idea is that they can break the communication between nerves and muscles," Herrmann adds.
-Therefore, if these muscles aren't contracting, they'll be less worn down and in turn are slower to form and result in wrinkles like crow's-feet and forehead lines.
-So there lies the basic thinking and theory behind the benefits of polypeptides.
+Therefore, if these muscles aren't contracting, they'll be less worn down and in turn, are slower to form and result in wrinkles like crow's-feet and forehead lines.
+So there's the basic thinking and theory behind the benefits of polypeptides.
 But are these too-good-to-be-true sounding claims legitimate?

 Do They Work?

 Unfortunately, maybe not.
 (And if it's any kind of indicator, "unfortunately" was also the first word uttered by two of my three experts after I posed the question.)

 "Peptides are usually too large to penetrate the skin, so they never get to where they need to be in order to do their job," Jenna Queller, MD, FAAD, at Moy Fincher Chips Facial Plastic Surgery and Dermatology in Beverly Hills tells us.
 "Our skin is an organ, and it's specifically designed to keep things out like bacteria and other toxic molecules, so the skin's natural defense mechanisms are to deny peptides from entry."